This post may contain affiliate links. Read my disclosure policy here.

 For these masks, we used non-woven, sew-in, lightweight interfacing.
 This does not guarantee filtration, it is just an option that we tried.
 This mask is NOT a replacement for N95.
 You do not need to add this layer.
 You can make a mask with just the two layers of woven cotton.

-Free Printable Face Mask Patterns in FOUR Sizes
+Free Printable Face Mask Patterns in Multiple Sizes

 Tips For Making The Face Mask Ties